 Test #2: Does the document preparer refer to something called a “resident agent”?
 If so, the document preparer is not familiar with Arizona LLC law because the term “resident agent” does not apply to an Arizona LLC.
 Arizona law does require all Arizona LLCs to have a statutory agent, rather than a resident agent, which is a term used in states other than Arizona.
 If the document preparer does not know this basic fact about Arizona LLC’s, you should wonder what substantive facts about Arizona law is the doc preparer oblivious to.

 Test #3: Does the document preparer misrepresent the length of time it takes to form an Arizona LLC?
 Beware the doc preparer who claims it takes a long time to form an Arizona LLC, especially one who seeks additional money to expedite the process.
 An Arizona LLC is born and can begin doing business the day the Articles of Organization are filed with the Arizona Corporation Commission unless the Articles are rejected by the Arizona Corporation Commission.
 The ACC’s review of the Articles is varies depending on its work load.
-I always pay the expedited filing fee of $85 for the quickest review.
 For the ACC’s current review times see its online processing times report.